reasoning-workshop/reasoning-workshop.github.io/_pages/about.md

 We aim to foster dialogue between communities with complementary strengths---those building theoretical models of reasoning phenomena;
 those designing experiments that reveal its emergence or failure in practice;
-and those proposing algorithmic developments that advance reasoning---around three primary questions:
+and those proposing algorithmic developments that advance reasoning---around *three primary questions*:

 1. How are LMs able to solve complex tasks, and why do they often struggle with seemingly simple ones?
 2. What fundamental challenges stand in the way of advancing reasoning capabilities?